IgniteUI/igniteui-docfx/en/components/grid.md

 |Grid `width` does not depend on the column widths | The `width` of all columns does not determine the spanning of the grid itself.
 It is determined by the parent container dimensions or the defined grid's `width`.|
 |Grid nested in parent container | When grid's `width` is not set and it is placed in a parent container with defined dimensions, the grid spans to this container.|
 |Grid `OnPush` ChangeDetectionStrategy |The grid operates with `ChangeDetectionStrategy.OnPush` so whenever some customization appears make sure that the grid is notified about the changes that happens.|
+| Columns have a minimum allowed column width.
+Depending on the `displayDensity` option, they are as follows: <br/>"compact": 24px <br/> "cosy": 32px <br/> "comfortable ": 48px | If width less than the minimum allowed is set it will not affect the rendered elements.
+They will render with the minimum allowed width for the related display density.
+This may lead to unexpected behaviors with horizontal virtualization and is therefore not supported.

 <div class="divider--half"></div>